-Paying for long term care
+Paying for long-term care

-Long term care can be expensive — and, typically, it's an out-of-pocket expense.
+Long-term care can be expensive — and, typically, it's an out-of-pocket expense.

-Premiums generally increase with the person's age and coverage benefits vary significantly.
-If you're considering long term care insurance, make sure the policy covers any pre-existing conditions as well as conditions that could develop later, such as dementia.
+Premiums generally increase with the person's age, and coverage benefits vary significantly.
+If you're considering long-term care insurance, make sure the policy covers any pre-existing conditions as well as conditions that could develop later, such as dementia.
 Also check whether you can reduce coverage if the premiums become too expensive.

 Other options might include a reverse mortgage — in which you convert part of the equity in your home into cash — or the sale of a life insurance policy for the present value of the policy (life settlement).

-Discussing long term care with a loved one
+Discussing long-term care with a loved one

-If you're researching long term care options for a parent or other loved one, include your loved one in the process as much as possible.
+If you're researching long-term care options for a parent or other loved one, include your loved one in the process as much as possible.
 Consider these tips:

 - Plan ahead.
-Don't wait until a loved one needs a long term care facility.
+Don't wait until a loved one needs a long-term care facility.
 Start planning early so that you have time to evaluate the options together.

-- Work long term care into everyday conversation.
+- Work long-term care into everyday conversation.
 If your mother mentions a problem turning on the faucet, for example, you might ask whether she could use help bathing or managing other aspects of personal care.

 - Listen to your loved one's preferences and concerns.
-If your loved one is mentally competent, recognize his or her right to make decisions about long term care.
+If your loved one is mentally competent, recognize his or her right to make decisions about long-term care.
 Stay positive as you remind your loved one that his or her safety is your primary concern.

 The idea of leaving home or receiving in-home help for everyday activities can be distressing.
-The more you know about the options, however, the better choices you can make.
+The more you know about the options, the better choices you can make.

 See more In-depth